 Edward Kaplan (ME ’65) doesn’t take credit for creating the mysterious lines and numbers we recognize today as bar codes, but it was his business savvy and innovative look at existing technology that made them a part of our everyday shopping experience.

-After graduating from IIT, Kaplan went on to work as an engineer at Teletype Corp., where he joined forces with fellow Teletype engineer Gerhard Cless—who had also attended classes at IIT.
+After graduating from Illinois Tech, Kaplan went on to work as an engineer at Teletype Corp., where he joined forces with fellow Teletype engineer Gerhard Cless—who had also attended classes at Illinois Tech.
 In 1969, they each contributed $500 to found Data Specialties Inc., a manufacturer of high-speed electromechanical products such as hole-punching and tape-reading machines.
 In the 1980s, the company switched its focus to the emerging field of bar code technology and introduced The Zebra—a printer that made on-demand bar code printing possible and put the power to label at the hands of product manufacturers.
 A few years later the company created its first thermal transfer printer, further streamlining the labeling process.

 The impact of Data Specialties Inc., now known as Zebra Technologies, can be traced throughout the world—literally.
 Packages, products, and services can efficiently store and transfer data that is used to improve any type of business.